openknowledge/workshop-mad-summit-sommer-2024-cloud/app/README.md

     - On the Lambda management page click on the "Monitor" tab
     - Click on "View CloudWatch logs"
-    - Try to find the output of you `console.log`
+    - Try to find the output of your `console.log`

 7. Play around a with Lambda and DynamoDB